-Insight or Vipassana Meditation is a simple technique that has been practiced in Asia for over 2,500 years.
+Westchester Insight offers guidance in Insight or Vipassana Meditation which is a simple technique that has been practiced in Asia for over 2,500 years.
 Beginning with the focusing of attention on the breath and developing awareness of all phenomena, the practice concentrates and calms the mind.
 It allows one to see through the mind's conditioning and thereby to live more fully present in the moment.
 The teaching is non-sectarian, although the ethics and traditions of Buddhist psychology are included for guidance.
 There is no requirement that any beliefs or rituals be adopted, although an open mind is requested.
 The practice develops clarity of seeing which allows grasping, judgment and fear to fall away.
 One discovers and cultivates qualities such as peace, vitality, compassion, equanimity, wisdom, joy, and moral integrity.
 The ultimate aim of the practice is the ending of suffering in the discovery of an unconditioned and complete freedom.
 It is suitable for beginners and experienced meditators.

 Everyone is welcome.

 Thursday sessions are suspended for summer 2021

 We expect to return after Labor Day on

 20-30 minute Vipassana (insight) or mettā meditation.
 Instruction available.

 Check in on what issues we are working with, asking questions and/or other mindfulness activity.

 Check the calendar for teacher or topic if available.

 All teachings are offered on a dāna basis: they are freely offered.
 The gift of the dharma is one of the greatest gifts of all.
 Generosity is the currency of life.
 If you are so moved, you are invited to make an offering for the teachings.
 The practice of giving is a chance to become aware of the feeling of generosity in your life and to recognize the joy that grows in you when you give.